Is wearing earrings a sin?

 12 And I put a jewel on thy forehead, and earrings in thine ears, and a beautiful crown upon thine head.
 (Ez.16:12)

 The wicked tend to think for some reason that this justifies the use of earrings.
 Here again, it's mentioned that He put on the adornments, not the people themselves.
 Imitating God isn't something we should be doing.
-Yes, we should take the live of Jesus as our example.
+Yes, we should take the life of Jesus as our example.
 God created the world out of nothing and we don't have such power.
 Even this adorning is something we are incapable of performing - it's the task of God: "No man can come to me, except the Father which hath sent me draw him: and I will raise him up at the last day" (Jn.6:44).
 God sends true believers to preach the gospel to those who He has appointed.

 4. So likewise the Spirit utters warning to the soul which through grace knows God, which after being cleansed from its former sins and adorned with the ornaments of the Holy Ghost, and after partaking of the divine and heavenly food, does not behave dutifully with much discretion, and does not properly preserve benevolence and love for Christ the heavenly Bridegroom, and so is rejected and put away from the life of which at one time it was a partaker.

 It's a different thing to trust your own beauty than to trust the beauty given by God.
-Worldly people claim earrings, makeup etc. contibute to their own beauty.
+Worldly people claim earrings, makeup etc. contribute to their own beauty.
 This is what the wicked trust.
 Accordingly, the judgment follows:

 15 But thou didst trust in thine own beauty (Ez.16:15)